-Interest expense, inclusive of amounts incurred relative to swaps and net of amounts capitalized, was \$6,025,167 and \$6,680,300 for the years ended June 30, 2023 and 2022, respectively.
+Interest expense, inclusive of amounts incurred relative to swaps and net of amounts capitalized, was \$5,236,648 and \$6,025,167 for the years ended June 30, 2024 and 2023, respectively.

 The College also maintains an unsecured line of credit of \$20M with a financial institution to support working capital and general needs of the College.
 This line automatically renews in June of each year on review by the lender together with the College being in compliance with the terms of the agreement.
-The College did not draw on the line of credit during the years ended June 30, 2023 or 2022.
+The College did not draw on the line of credit during the years ended June 30, 2024 or 2023 and the balance was \$0 at June 30, 2024 and 2023.